Artemis-Fowl-2nd/rune-pusher/README.md

 Rune Pusher was developed in Godot 4, with the art made in Aseprite.

-Our global save system was made with the godot plugin “sqlite,” which interacts with firebase to save the data of the level.
+Our global save system was made with the godot plugin godotsqlite, which accesses a sqlite database.

 # Collaborators